+- Coastal villages: Characterised by their coastal location, these villages will maintain their predominantly low-density character with detached dwellings as the predominant built form. - b) a) Suburban neighbourhood: Characterised by low-density, low rise housing with detached dwellings as the predominant built form.

+b)

-- a) Coastal villages: Characterised by their coastal location, these villages will maintain their predominantly low-density character with detached dwellings as the predominant built form. - b) Suburban neighbourhood: Characterised by low-density, low rise housing with detached dwellings as the predominant built form. - c) Next generation neighbourhood: Characterised by a diverse mix of dwelling types with convenient access to centres, community facilities and public transport.
-Detached dwellings on a variety of lot types and a range of attached and low rise multiple dwellings are the predominant built form. - d) Urban neighbourhood: Characterised by the densest forms of housing located within walking distance of a diverse range of services and activities.
+- Next generation neighbourhood: Characterised by a diverse mix of dwelling types with convenient access to centres, community facilities and public transport.
+Detached dwellings on a variety of lot types and a range of attached and low rise multiple dwellings are the predominant built form. - distance of a diverse range of services and activities.
 Attached dwellings and medium and high rise apartment buildings are the predominant built form.